 - Create a memorable brand logo.
 A unique brand logo helps companies build brand awareness, capture the audience’s attention, and make an excellent first impression.
-To save time on logo creation, consider Hostinger’s AI logo maker.
+Learn how to create a logo with a tool like Hostinger’s AI logo generator.

 - Choose a suitable website color scheme.
 Studies suggest that colors boost brand recognition by 80% and influence 85% of consumers’ buying decisions.
 Stick with web-safe color combinations to keep a consistent look across all major browsers.